jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Although the sshpiper-based application router has lower throughput, we considered the stable performance ideal for interactive use.
 We also consider the throughput acceptable for less demanding data transfer workloads.
 We offer high-speed data transfer via Globus endpoints for demanding workloads.
-While Scenario E shows that SSH application routing only achieves two-thirds the throughput over the un-routed Scenario B, the tests indicate this is most likely a result of the pipelined SSH connection rather than a limitation of sshpiper itself.
+While Scenario E shows that SSH application routing only achieves two-thirds the throughput over the un-routed Scenario B, the tests indicate this is most likely a result of the daisy-chained SSH connection rather than a limitation of sshpiper itself.
 Crucially, sshpiper is the only scenario that supports per-user routing of SSH connections based on account attributes.

 A more detailed study of SSH application router performance is warranted.
-It will be informative to understand the origin of performance impacts from pipelined SSH connections.
+It will be informative to understand the origin of performance impacts from daisy-chained SSH connections.
 The sshpiper application router performance is not significantly below traditional SSH jumphost proxy scenarios in the same deployment scenarios and could likely be improved with conventional performance tuning, e.g. using physical hardware instead of VMs.
 Nonetheless, we can envision the deployment of highly scalable environments given the SDHPC SSH application routing functionality.